orrbeer/Resolution_analysis/README.md

 # Resolution_analysis
-This is a script to analyze edge spread function (ESF) from a half black half white noisy image
+This is a notebook that go step by step to analyze edge spread function (ESF) from a half black half white noisy image